patrikx3/gitlist/README.md

 This is a new decorated enhanced GitList with web workers, editable/deletable files/directories, multiple themes (dark/light), sub-modules, uglify-es, webpack, toast, pure Bootstrap 3 and upgraded since PHP7.1 with all components.

-Becuase of the web workers, even a small router can use it with 64MB `PHP memory limit`.
+Because of the web workers, even a small router can use it with 64MB `PHP memory limit`.

 # Live demo